 A bank is a financial institution which creates credit by lending money to a borrower thus creating a corresponding deposit on the bank’s balance sheet.
-This blog talks about the key benefits of bank account.
+This blog talks about the key benefits of a bank account.

-No doubt, Bank play a very important role in the economy of any country and are highly regulated.
+No doubt, Bank plays a very important role in the economy of any country and are highly regulated.

 Banks are subjected to minimum capital requirement norms based on an international set of capital standards, known as the Basel Accords.